candidtim/hnwelcome/README.md

     $ hnwelcome --newest

-To choose randomly between the top 10 storied (instead of the default of top 5):
+To choose randomly between the top 10 stories (instead of the default of top 5):

     $ hnwelcome -n 10